 2. Take Part In The Countdown Parties At Port Yokohama

-Visiting Port Yokohama during New Years can be a very fun experience.
-This is a great place for a Japanese New Year celebration because of the lively atmosphere.
+Visiting Port Yokohama during New Year’s can be an enjoyable experience.
+This is an excellent place for a Japanese New Year celebration because of the lively atmosphere.
 You can watch the fireworks and reflect on the sea at midnight.
 The view is breathtaking, and it continues for about 10 minutes.
-After that you can just head off to any party you can find on the port.
-You can also visit Yokohama Hakkeijima Sea Paradise, a massive amusement park with a huge aquarium, a shopping mall and plenty of amusement rides if you spend the day.
+Afterwards, you can head off to any party you can find at the port.
+If you spend the day, you can also visit Yokohama Hakkeijima Sea Paradise, a massive amusement park with a giant aquarium, a shopping mall and plenty of amusement rides.
 You can spend the rest of your time just exploring the port.
+So, what are you waiting for?
+Plan your Japanese New Year day in the best way for memorable time.

 3. Be Blown Away At Mount Kaimon In Kagoshima

 Since Japan is called ‘The land of the rising sun’, Japanese New Year customs include watching the sunrise on the first day of the year.
-You can visit almost any mountain to get a great view, you can even head up to Mount Fuji if you are up for the task, but Mount Kaimon is one of the more accessible mountains to hike.
-Mount Kaimon is located on Kyushu Island, which is famous for its hot springs and volcanoes.
-This mountain has a dormant volcano and offers a beautiful view of the ocean.
-You can head up here a few hours before to be able to experience the sunset, or you can take a day trip if you are up for the hike.
+You can visit almost any mountain to get a great view and even head up to Mount Fuji if you are up for the task.
+Mount Kaimon is one of the more accessible mountains to hike.
+Mount Kaimon is located on Kyushu Island and is famous for its hot springs and volcanoes.
+This mountain has a dormant volcano and offers a beautiful ocean view.
+You can head up here a few hours before to experience the sunset or take a day trip if you are up for the hike.

 Related Post: Library Hostel In Japan